 Rainstick

-A rainstick mimicks the sound of falling rain.
+A rainstick mimics the sound of falling rain.
 Traditionally, rainsticks were made from dead cactus tubes with sealed ends where the cactus spines were hammered flush with the outside circumference so they would project inside the hollow tube.
 Filled with small pebbles, rice, or beans, the interior protrusions cause the pebbles to bounce around the inside as they fall.
 Sometimes, wooden pegs are used as the projections instead.
 Varying the tilt of the stick, you can make it go from a light drizzle to a frightful downpour.
 Rainsticks come in different lengths to change the duration of the sound, but you can also learn a constant smooth repositioning to make the sound from shorter rainsticks continue as long as you want.
 Different diameter rainsticks have differences in tone and pitch.
 Modern rainsticks can also be made of plastic or metal which present nuances on the sound.
-Some say the Aztecs of Mexico invented the rainstick where it later spread throughut Central and South America.
+Some say the Aztecs of Mexico invented the rainstick where it later spread throughout Central and South America.
 Others believe it was invented by Mapuche natives in south-central Chile and southwestern Argentina.
 Similar instruments can be found in southeast Asia, Australia and Africa where bamboo tubes are often the material of choice.
 Irma plays a rainstick on Shenandoah and They Call the Wind Maria (Paint Your Wagon Medley) on her Possibilities album.

 Limberjack